 The highest point in the city of Caracas is around 4,600 feet, or 1,400m, above the sea level.
 The lowest point, meanwhile, is around 2,850 feet or 870m above the water.

-Do you have any interesting or fun facts about Caracas that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Caracas ?
+Share them in the comments below!